OVALInterpreter/ovaldi/docs/README.txt

        Also, on some Windows systems, the OVAL Interpreter may fail with the following error message when executed.

-         “The application failed to initialize properly (0xc0150002).
-Click OK to terminate the application.”
+         "The application failed to initialize properly (0xc0150002).
+Click OK to terminate the application."

        This error message occurs when the run-time components of Visual Studio, that are required to run an application developed with Visual Studio, are